 - tip 1: the key here is “during the entire process, try to preserve as much juice as possible”

 - tip 2: as an alternative to a blender, simply do a “hand-split” to divide oranges into small pieces to avoid loosing juice.

 - tip 3: do not worry about the remaining of the skin, they do add amazing pleasant aroma to the cake.

 - tip 4: if prefer, buy oranges with thinner skin.

 - in a large bowl, beat eggs & syrup, add vanilla & olive oil while mixing.

-- spoon dry ingredients & oranges into large bowl with egg/syrup mixture, spoon mix lightly.
+- spoon dry ingredients (polenta, flour, baking powder, salt) & oranges into large bowl with egg / syrup mixture, spoon mix lightly.

-- line a springform tin with greaseproof bake paper, carefully pour mixture in.
+- line a springform tin with greaseproof baking paper, carefully pour mixture in.